 On June 25, 2021, the Company completed the acquisition of Four Technologies, Inc. ("Four"), an innovative Buy Now, Pay Later company that allows shoppers to pay for merchandise through four interest-free installments.
 Four's proprietary platform capabilities and its base of customers and retailers expand PROG Holdings' ecosystem of financial technology offerings by introducing a payment solution that further diversifies the Company's consumer fintech offerings.
 Shoppers use Four to purchase furniture, clothing, electronics, health and beauty products, footwear, jewelry, and other consumer goods from retailers across the United States.
-Four is not a reportable segment for the three months ended March 31, 2022 as its revenues, loss before income taxes, and assets are not material to the Company's condensed consolidated financial results.
+Four is not a reportable segment for the three and nine month periods ended September 30, 2022 and 2021 as its financial results are not material to the Company's condensed consolidated financial results.